Ten Thousand Fists

 Ten Thousand Fists is the third studio album by American heavy metal band Disturbed.
-It was released on September 20, 2005 and became Disturbed's second consecutive number 1 debut on the Billboard 200 in the United States, shipping around 239,000 copies in its opening week.
-It has been certified platinum by the RIAA and was also the band's second number 1 release in New Zealand.
-It is also the first Disturbed album to not have the Parental Advisory label.
+Released on September 19, 2005, by Reprise Records, it became the band's second consecutive number 1 debut on the Billboard 200 in the United States, shipping around 239,000 copies in its opening week.
+It has been certified 3× platinum by the RIAA and 2× platinum by Music Canada, and was the band's second number 1 in New Zealand, where it was certified gold.
+It is also the first Disturbed album not to have a Parental Advisory label.

-Ten Thousand Fists marks the first album with bassist John Moyer who replaced Steve Kmak following his dismissal in 2003.
-However, Moyer was considered a session musician during the time of recording, and only became a full-time member during the tour supporting the album.
-It would be the band's third and final collaboration with mainstay producer Johnny K. In addition, Ten Thousand Fists is also the first album to feature their now-famous mascot The Guy on the cover; he would later appear full-bodied in the music video for the band's "Land of Confusion" cover.
+Ten Thousand Fists marks the first album with bassist John Moyer, who replaced Steve Kmak following his dismissal in 2003.
+However, Moyer was considered a session musician during the recording, and only became a full-time member during the ensuing tour.
+The band's third and final collaboration with producer Johnny K, Ten Thousand Fists is also the first album to feature their mascot The Guy on the cover.
+He would later appear full-bodied in the video for the band's "Land of Confusion" cover.

 Ten Thousand Fists is, as of 2010, Disturbed's second highest selling album in the United States, with sales of around 2 million copies.
-The Sickness, the band's debut CD, has shifted sales of almost 4.2 million copies in the United States.
-The album was dedicated to Dimebag Darrell, who was murdered the year before the album's release.
+The Sickness, the band's debut, has shifted almost 4.2 million copies in the United States.
+The album was dedicated to Dimebag Darrell, murdered the year before the album's release.

 Promotion

-On June 16, 2005, the album title was announced via the Disturbed website.
-Later that month, the album track listing was also revealed.
+The album title was announced via Disturbed's website on June 16, 2005.
+Later that month, the track listing was revealed.
 The song "Guarded" was released to radio stations in late June 2005 as a teaser.
 Vocalist David Draiman said the motive behind releasing the song was to promote the album.
 He said, "[The song] was put out there to just whet everybody's appetite.
 It's one of the more aggressive tracks on the record, just to remind everybody where we came from and who we are."

 The first single, "Stricken", was released on July 25, 2005.
-On August 19, 2005 the music video "Stricken", directed by Nathan Cox, was posted on the Warner Bros.
+On August 19, 2005, the music video "Stricken", directed by Nathan Cox, was posted on the Warner Bros.
 Records website.
 The music video was filmed in an abandoned hospital, in the same location where some scenes from the 1984 horror film A Nightmare on Elm Street were filmed.
 In early August 2005, viral marketing was used to promote Ten Thousand Fists.
 A piece of software was sent via e-mail to certain recipients, who passed it along to other recipients.
 When the software was passed along to at least 250,000 recipients, it unlocked the song "Ten Thousand Fists".
 In early July 2006, the third single, "Land of Confusion" (originally written by Genesis), was released, alongside an animated music video directed by Todd McFarlane.

 Style

-The album features several styles, including nu metal, alternative metal, and hard rock.
-Some songs have been described as having "speed metal grooves".
+The album features several styles, including alternative metal, heavy metal, nu metal, and hard rock.